vasjaciktr/revenue-leak-analytics-dashboards/README.md

 - All inlusive

 # Core
-**It shows where you're losing revenue** setup.sql will create the following tables:
+**It shows where you're losing revenue.**
+Setup.sql will create the following tables:

 ## landing_pages_performance
 It shows "where there is traffic but there's no conversion"